-You get care from "Plan providers" and "Plan facilities."
-You will only pay copayments or coinsurance, and you will not have to file claims.
+You can get care from any "Plan provider" or "Plan facility."
+You will only pay copayments, deductibles, and/or coinsurance, and you will not have to file claims.
+You can also get care from non-Plan providers, but it will cost you more.